 To get to our destination, we crossed the longest bridge in Europe (Vasco da Gama Bridge) 17km long.
 The kids were quite excited to cross a bridge with some sort of “record”.
 On the Lisbon side we found the area we wanted to explore.
 Here is the Science Museum, Aquarium, Huge Mall and much more.
 We first explored a very intriguing building, which turned out to be a 5 star hotel that will open next year.
 The bar was open and the staff allowed us in to snoop around.

 Back outside and we meandered down the promenade.
-We found the Science Museum and were just playing with the outdoor activities, when Alan spotted something that looked like more fun.
+We found the Science Museum and were just playing with the outdoor activities, when Dad spotted something that looked like more fun.
 There was a family riding around on push pedal karts and zipping in and out of the fountains.
 OMG!
 The Wagoner Family must do this too!

 Shortly after our time was up on the Karts, it began to rain.
 It was about 1:30pm, so we opted to head indoors to the mall and grab lunch.
 This part of the day was a bit ordinary, as it was similar to any American mall.
 We roamed around a bit and decided we were done with being indoors.
 The kids wanted to go back to their favorite park (Eduardo VII Park) we discovered the day prior.
-Alan and I loved it there too, just hanging out at the little cafe.
+We loved it there too, just hanging out at the little cafe.
 No family vote needed for this decision.

 Ah!
 Creature Comforts